-Culinary students from around the world visited Kendall’s School of Culinary Arts to prepare locally inspired dishes from their native countries in a global cooking competition on January 27 – 28.
+Culinary students from around the world visited Kendall’s School of Culinary Arts to prepare locally inspired dishes from their native countries in an international culinary competition on January 27 – 28.
 Teams from schools in seven countries and the Laureate International Universities Culinary Network joined Kendall College in this two-day competition.

 Participating schools and countries included: Universidade Potiguar in Brazil; Universidad Latina de Costa Rica, Heredia; Universidad de Las Américas in Ecuador; Universidad del Valle de México (two teams); Royal Academy of Culinary Arts in Jordan; Universidad Interamericana de Panama; and Kendall College in the United States.

 National competitions were conducted at the various campuses throughout the past three months to determine the teams that would participate in the international culinary competition.
 On Friday, the finalists had three hours to prepare for their high-end four-course meal for the following day.
 On Saturday, each team had an additional 2 ½ hours to finish their dishes and 30 minutes to serve all four courses to the judges.